 The NZRAB is funded from fees paid by architects and registration applicants.

 All New Zealand Registered Architects are bound by the Code of Minimum Standards of Ethical Conduct for Registered Architects.

-The NZRAB today issued its first newsletter to architects for 2015.
+The NZRAB today issued a newsletter to architects.